I AM a Grasshopper?

 Such a confession would logically lead back to God, and how ineffective His is at forgiving, sanctifying and empowering His chosen ones.
 There also could be some connection to the unforgivable sin against the Spirit, by connecting your confession of sinfulness, worthlessness, and patheticness to the Spirit who lives in the believer.

 When God thinks of me, He thinks I am holy; He thinks I am righteous with His righteousness, blameless, and empowered with His power; God thinks I am amazing and glorious.
-Who am I to disregard God unless I’m a reprobate?
+Who am I to disregard God, unless I’m a reprobate?

 That is why the word of faith confessions of reprobates is a confession in how sinful God sees them, because that who they are.
 It is natural for reprobates to label themselves as grasshoppers.
-God will see to it they die as grasshoppers in the desert, every last one of them.
-But the children of faith, who give a declaration of confidence in God’s promises; yes, those who confess His great promises of healing, miracles and power are true for them today (no matter how fantastical they are) God will insure they will inherit the land, every last one of them.
+God will see to it that they die as grasshoppers in the desert, every last one of them.
+But the children of faith, who give a declaration of confidence in God’s definition and promises; yes, those who confess His great promises of healing, miracles and power are true for them today (no matter how fantastical they are) God will insure they will inherit the land, every last one of them.